drBenway/pixi-vn-wiki/start/character.md

 For example, you want to create a class `Character`, you must "override" the interface `CharacterInterface` to use your properties or methods. ( See the following file: `pixi-vn.types.ts` )

-Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`. ( See the following file: `Character.ts` )
+Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`. ( See the following file `Character.ts` )

 In this class you can't set the properties, because they are read-only.
-For set the properties and store them in the game storage, you must use the `setStorageProperty` method. ( See the following file: `Character.ts` )
+For set the properties and store them in the game storage, you must use the `setStorageProperty` method. ( See the following file `Character.ts` )

 ::: react-sandbox {template=vite-react-ts coderHeight=712 previewHeight=1}